This site participates in affiliate programs. Buying through our links supports our editorial work at no extra cost to you.

-Natural Latex Mattress 2026: Top 5 & Best Price
+Best Natural Latex Mattress 2026: 7 Tested

 In brief: The Dunlopillo Latex Comfort (9/10, ~ EUR899 in 160x200) is our benchmark natural latex mattress in 2026 — 100% natural Talalay latex, OEKO-TEX Standard 100 certified.
 The Mellow (8/10, ~ EUR649) offers the best quality/price ratio in 100% natural latex certified GOLS (Global Organic Latex Standard).
 By industry standards, a quality natural latex mattress lasts 15 to 20 years.